ChristianMods/LocationMaster/ReadMe!.txt

+// credits to jonnymonty | he made this im just updating locations (might change some things about the bot)

 1. Go to auth.json and put your token in the quotes.
 2. If you're new to this go to https://discord.com/developers/applications, make a new app, click on bot, and click add bot... now copy your hidden token and put it there
 3. DO NOT SHARE THE TOKEN!!! <------